techidaily/site-audio-editing/source/_posts/updated-the-complete-guide-to-designing-iconic-podcast-artwork-for-the-modern-ear-for-2024.md

 ![Podcast Cover Style](https://images.wondershare.com/filmora/article-images/podcast-cover-style.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/465CTOm8om0?si=63RxowNMCFA4fPUa" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Set a unique style for your Podcast that stands you out among others.
 The specific style of the Podcast is the total of its message and the brand's presence.
 It is what ultimately attracts your target audience to the Podcast.
 You can choose a formal, colorful, or funny style if it is an inspirational podcast.
 Or, you can select a Retro look for historical content.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/ASUEYpqSP5E?si=0KOZxrTVexTuUkRn" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Conclusion